BALA22-cyber/Homework-3-Collaborative-Data-Wrangling-EDA/README.md

 ## EDA

 Davis Hunter performed Exploratory Data Analysis (EDA), including price trends, game description word/phrase analysis, platform compatibility, and release year trends.

+The average price of a game on Steam is $7.06.
+The standard deviation of prices is $12.56.

+Since the standard deviation is so large, we infer there are outliers in the data that pull the average price up.

+Upon analysis we find that 'The Leverage Game' is $1000!

 Merge Conflict Reflection: